You say that you love rain, but you open your umbrella when it rains.

 You say that you love the sun, but you find a shadow spot when the sun shines.

 You say that you love the wind, but you close your windows when wind blows.

 This is why I am afraid, you say that you love me too.

-I must not be hanging out in the right circles, because I’d never heard this quote – but when I went googling for it, it’s all over the place.
-It should take about 2 seconds to realize that this isn’t Shakespeare, just another victim of “I don’t know who said it so I’ll make it sound better by attaching Shakespeare’s name.”
+I must not be hanging out in the right circles.
+I’d never heard this quote.
+Every imaginable variation of “You say that you love rain” brings traffic to this page.
+When I googled it, it was all over the place.
+It should take two seconds to realize this isn’t Shakespeare.
+Just another “I don’t know who said it, so I’ll make it sound better by attaching Shakespeare’s name.”

-Here’s a tip – whenever you see one of these quotes attributed to Shakespeare that’s written in second person (in other words, says “you do this” and “you do that” a lot), ask yourself “Who was he talking to?” and “Where would this make sense in his work?”
-Shakespeare wasn’t in the business of writing Hallmark cards.
-Rarely does one character just stand there and go on and on about another, as in this quote.
+Here’s a tip – whenever you see a supposed Shakespeare quote attributed to Shakespeare in the second person (“you do this” and “you do that”) ask yourself, “Who was he talking to?” and “Where would this make sense in his work?”
+Shakespeare didn’t write Hallmark greeting cards.
+Rarely does one character stand there and go on and on about another, as in this quote.

-The best I’ve been able to find is that this quote is a Turkish poem called “I Am Afraid (Korkuyorum)” which is attributed even in the original to William Shakespeare.
-The source material has long since disappeared from the net, but with a little help from the Wayback Machine – here it is, I Am Afraid (Korkuyorum), in the original Turkish along with English translation.
+The best I’ve found is the Turkish poem “I Am Afraid (Korkuyorum),” which is also sometimes attributed to William Shakespeare.
+The source material has long since disappeared from the net.
+With help from the Wayback Machine – here it is, I Am Afraid (Korkuyorum), in both Turkish and English translation.
 Enjoy.
 If anybody knows the actual author, please let us know.
 It’s just not Shakespeare.

-UPDATED May 29, 2012 — It appears that the original author’s name might very well be Qyazzirah Syeikh Ariffin.
-At least, there are a number of sources attributing the Turkish version of the poem to him.
+It appears that the original author’s name might very well be Qyazzirah Syeikh Ariffin.